bababoi-2/DeezMod/README.md

 # DeezMod
 A tool/documentation for injecting custom scripts into the deezer desktop app.
-Built for windows.

 ## Microsoft Store
 If you used the microsoft store to install Deezer, the installation can more difficult.
 The files are then usually located at `C:\Program Files\WindowsApps\Deezer.62021768415AF_VERSION_x86__q7m17pa7q8kj0\app\resources`.
 To gain access to this folder you must give Administrators full access to the `C:\Program Files\WindowsApps\` folder and apply these permission recursively.
 You can follow this [tutorial](https://forums.flightsimulator.com/t/take-ownership-of-the-windows-apps-folders/388969).
 Once you've done that, launch the installer (if you use it) as Administrator.
 This might not actually work, because windows.
 I'd recommend installing Deezer via their own [installer](https://www.deezer.com/explore/download/).
 No data should be lost anyways so it should not cause any problems.